Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Results and Discussions

-We note that $|J_{ij}|$ is larger for nearest neighbors Mn atoms and decreases relatively fast with the inter atomic distance.
-The trend of the distance dependence of the $|J_{ij}|$ parameters is also seen to be similar for all systems investigated here (Fig.~\ref{fig:jij-dm}a).
-It should also be noted that positive (negative) values of $J_{ij}$ between the magnetic moments located at sites $i$ and $j$ represent a tendency for ferromagnetic (anti-ferromagnetic) alignment.
+It is clear from Fig.~\ref{fig:jij-dm} that the bilinear exchange interactions $J_{ij}$ for the NW, DNW and Stripe-1 nanostructures decay in an oscillatory manner and have finite but significant ranges.
+We note that the $|J_{ij}|$ for the NW is larger for nearest-neighbors Mn atoms and decreases relatively fast with the interatomic distance.
+Similar trends of the distance dependence of the parameters $|J_{ij}|$ are also found for all systems investigated here, as illustrated in Fig.~\ref{fig:jij-dm}(a) .
+It should be noted that positive (negative) values of $J_{ij}$ represent effective ferromagnetic (antiferromagnetic) couplings between spin magnetic moments located at sites $i$ and $j$.